 Infrared Thermometers Measure Surface Temperature

-Infrared thermometers are great for checking surface temperature; however, they do not measure the interior temperature of an object.
+Infrared thermometers are great for checking surface temperature; however, they do not measure an object’s interior temperature.

 Their speed and relative ease of use have made infrared thermometers invaluable public safety tools in the food service industry, manufacturing, HVAC, asphalt & concrete, labs, and countless other industrial applications.